 What is a Medicare Advantage Plan?

 In today’s economy, it is especially important that seniors who are enrolled in Original Medicare to consider a Medicare Advantage Plan.
 It’s also just as important to know what a Medicare Advantage Plan can do for you.
-Keep reading for all the details on Medicare Advantage plans, or call for a free personal consultation 844-528-8688.
+Keep reading for all the details on Medicare Advantage plans, or call for a free personal consultation at 844-528-8688.

 Most seniors in America are aware of Medicare and understand the basics of what it will cover and more importantly, what it will not cover.
 Original Medicare (as it is known) was never intended to pay for every health care service you receive, but it does, however, pick up the tab for a lot of it.

 What A Medicare Advantage Plan Is NOT

 A Medicare Advantage Plan is NOT Medicare Supplement Plan or Medicare Supplemental Insurance.
 Medicare Supplement Plans (sometimes called Medigap) work with Medicare and pay what Medicare does not pay or fill the gaps.

 Medicare Advantage Plans – What Are They?

 In very simple terms, a Medicare Advantage plan, although administered by private insurance companies, replaces Original Medicare and provides the same coverage as Original Medicare but with additional covered services.
-The enrollee does continue to pay their Part B premium and also the additional premium charged by the Medicare Advantage insurance company.
+The enrollee will continue to pay their Part B premium and also the additional premium charged by the Medicare Advantage insurance company.

 There are, however, many cases when the Medicare Advantage provider does not charge a premium for their services.
 In these cases, it will depend on the area you live in and the insurance company you choose to do business with.